 It is vital that pedestrian safety is prioritized every day and all year long.
 After all, at one point or another we are all pedestrians.

-For more information about pedestrian and cyclist safety, visit this resource page created by Let’s Talk Self-Driving partner GHSA.
+For more information about pedestrian and cyclist safety, visit this resource page created by Let’s Talk Autonomous Driving partner GHSA.

 Join us in the most important conversations about how autonomous driving technology may shape the future of safety, mobility, community, and society.